WurmWillem/crust/README.md

     Vec vec = Vec([1, 2, 3]);
     vec.push(4);
     println(vec.get(3)); // prints '4'

+    // use enums with the following syntax
+    Color col = Color::Red;
 }

 // define a function named 'factorial' that takes and returns a uint